ipfs/team-mgmt/templates/sprint-issue.md

 [Calendar](https://calendar.google.com/calendar/embed?src=ipfs.io_eal36ugu5e75s207gfjcu0ae84@group.calendar.google.com)

 Zoom and Stream links will be updated directly before the calls.
 Links to them will also be dropped in IRC, at the start of each call.
+If the link below seems to link to this issue, the link has not been updated yet.

 Endeavour      | Lead            | Time (PDT - **UTC/Z** - CEST) | Zoom     | Stream     | Pad
 :------------: | :-------------: | :---------------------------: | :------: | :--------: | :----: